lem0n4id/fetch-ai-agent-demo/README.md

 ## Steps to run the demo

 0. Make sure you have python3.9 or later installed.
+Check using `python --version`.
 1. Clone this repository
 2. Install poetry by running `pip install poetry`
 3. Recommended: Run `poetry config virtualenvs.in-project true` to create a virtual environment in the project directory